 Impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs of disposal and its value in use.
 The fair value less costs of disposal calculation is based on available data from binding sales transactions, conducted at arm's length, for similar assets or observable market prices less incremental costs of disposing of the asset.
 The value in use calculation is based on a discounted cash flows (DCF) model.
-The cash flows are derived from the budget for the next four years and seven years for SC 14C2 in 2023 and 2022, and do not include restructuring activities that the Company is not yet committed to or significant future investments that will enhance the performance of the assets of the CGU being tested.
+The cash flows are derived from the budget for the next seven years for SC 14C2 in 2024 and 2023, and do not include restructuring activities that the Company is not yet committed to or significant future investments that will enhance the performance of the assets of the CGU being tested.

 The calculation of value-in-use for the Wells, Platforms and Other Facilities of SC 14C2 is most sensitive to the forecasted oil prices which are estimated with reference to external market forecasts of Brent crude prices; volume of resources and reserves which are based on resources and reserves report prepared by third parties; capital expenditure, production and operating costs which are based on the Company's historical experience, approved work programs and budgets, and latest life of well models; and discount rate which were estimated based on the industry weighted average cost of capital (WACC), which includes the cost of equity and debt after considering the gearing ratio.
-The pre-tax discount rates applied to cash flow projections are 11.10% and 14.75% as at December 31, 2023 and 2022, respectively.
+The pre-tax discount rates applied to cash flow projections are 10.90% and 11.10% as at December 31, 2024 and 2023, respectively.
 The key assumptions used to determine the recoverable amount for this CGU are disclosed and further explained in Note 11.

-No impairment losses were recognized in 2023 and 2022 for SC 14C2.
-The carrying values of wells, platforms and other facilities of SC 14C2 amounted to \$10.28 million as of December 31, 2023 and 2022.
+No impairment losses were recognized in 2024 and 2023 for SC 14C2.
+The carrying values of wells, platforms and other facilities of SC 14C2 amounted to \$10.28 million as of December 31, 2024 and 2023.